 Mr Chris Holt joined St Christopher's in 2001, thinking that he would be filling in for six weeks.
-Sixteen years later, he is Housemaster of Drake, Head of RS & Philosophy, the school's Director of Public Relations, and is responsible for most of the photography on this website and elsewhere in school.
+Sixteen years later, he is Housemaster of Drake, Head of RS & Philosophy, the school's Director of Marketing, and is responsible for most of the photography on this website and elsewhere in school.
 He read English and Philosophy at Sidney Sussex College, Cambridge.
-He has no intention of moving on quite yet, being firmly ensconced in a nice classroom facing the playground, complete with Tiny, the resident baboon.
+He has no intention of moving on quite yet, being firmly ensconced in a nice classroom facing the back playground, complete with Tiny, the resident baboon.
 Chris is unusual amongst the Staff for having been Housemaster of two different Houses, having switched allegiance from Nelson to Drake.
 Outside of school, he is a keen baker and an accomplished musician.

 Miss Anna Huber joined St Christopher's in 2015 as Director of Music and a Year 5 Form Tutor.
 After studying violin performance at the Royal Academy of Music she performed with the London Symphony Orchestra and European Chamber Opera for several years before discovering a passion for teaching.
 She then taught the violin, piano and class music at Sarum Hall Preparatory in North London and for Brighton and Hove Music Service, visiting schools across the city, before becoming Head of Strings at Surbiton high School.
 She took the plunge and returned to studying last year, completing her PGCE in Secondary Music at Sussex University with a distinction.
 She will be continuing her MA studies next year alongside her teaching.
 In her free time her three young boys keep her busy, she plays in a string quartet and enjoys windsurfing and swimming.